nrdvana/perl-XS-Tricks/doc/premium-integration-1-magic.md

     (letting you clone it, or throw an exception that it can't be cloned which is at least nicer to the user than a segfault would be)

-With that in mind, lets begin suffering through the boilerplate.
+With that in mind, lets begin suffering through the details.

 ## Defining Magic